Jemurai/policy/Master_Security_Policy.md

 In addition, the security officer will be responsible for maintaining industry contacts to ensure that their program and status continues to evolve and respond to important threats.
 [NIST800-53:AT-5](https://nvd.nist.gov/800-53/Rev4/control/AT-5)

+It shall be the designated security officer's responsibilty to develop and implement a plan around security.
+This may be implemented through a project management tool, task tracker or security program tool but ultimately it is the security officers responsibility to understand and advance the program.
+[NIST800-53:CA-5](https://nvd.nist.gov/800-53/Rev4/control/CA-5), [NIST800-53:CA-6](https://nvd.nist.gov/800-53/Rev4/control/CA-6)

 ## Approval Process

 Each policy will have designated approvers representing the stakeholders for the area described by the policy.
 Each change to policy shall be reviewed and approved by the policy approvers.
 The approval process shall be tracked in the policies and in documents capturing the approval either in a system or by hand.